Yantracey/Terminal-and-Bash---Lucky-Duck-Casino-/README.md

 **Step 1: Investigation Preparation**

-In my web lab virtual machine, I navigated to the HOME directory and set up the necessary directories for the investigation using the specified commands.
+In my web lab virtual machine, I navigated to the HOME directory and set up the necessary directories for the investigation.
 I created the Lucky_Duck_Investigations directory, which included subdirectories for Player Analysis, Dealer Analysis, and Player-Dealer Correlation.
 Additionally, I generated empty notes files under each subdirectory.

 **Step 2: Gathering Evidence**